Don’t Let Asbestos Ruin Your Plans

 ☑️ Safety: Asbestos abatement professionals are trained to handle ACMs safely and minimize the risk of exposure to harmful asbestos fibers.

-☑️ Compliance: Asbestos abatement is regulated by federal and state laws, and only certified professionals are allowed to perform this work.
+☑️ Compliance: Asbestos abatement is regulated by federal and state laws, and only certified asbestos consultants are allowed to perform this work.

-☑️ Effectiveness: Professional asbestos abatement companies have the necessary equipment, experience, and knowledge to properly remove ACMs and ensure that they are disposed of properly.
+☑️ Effectiveness: Professional asbestos abatement companies have the necessary equipment, experience, and knowledge to properly remove ACMs and ensure that the disposal of asbestos is done properly.

 ☑️ Liability: If ACMs are disturbed or removed improperly, the property owner may be held liable for any resulting health problems or damage.

-☑️ Peace of mind: Hiring a professional asbestos abatement company can provide peace of mind that the job will be done safely and effectively.
+☑️ Peace of mind: Hiring a professional asbestos removal company can provide peace of mind that the job will be done safely and effectively.

 What Building Materials Typically Contain Asbestos?